 - Except in emergency situations (as declared by the Department head or designee) and court appearances, employees who have been prescheduled for vacation or compensatory time off shall not be ordered to work overtime if said overtime interferes with scheduled vacation or compensatory time off. - 2.
+If a District Attorney employee works an event where the County is reimbursed by a non-Net County Cost source, the employee shall be paid at one and one half (1 $\frac{1}{2}$) the employee's base rate of pay, whether or not the hours worked would qualify as overtime pursuant to the provisions of the FLSA.

-Extra Duty Pay for Special Detail Assignments.
-The Sheriff is authorized to use the services of as many regular employees of the department as may be necessary for law enforcement purposes, by way of additional employment, during hours in which they would otherwise be off duty whether in either an unpaid or preapproved paid status (for the purposes of this provision preapproved paid status shall mean use of vacation, compensatory, or holiday time banks), at one and one-half (1 1⁄2) times the actual rate of pay for a Correctional Deputy II so employed.
+3. Extra Duty Pay for Special Detail Assignments.
+The Sheriff is authorized to use the services of as many regular employees of the department as may be necessary for law enforcement purposes, by way of additional employment, during hours in which they would otherwise be off duty whether in either an unpaid or preapproved paid status (for the purposes of this provision preapproved paid status shall mean use of vacation, compensatory, or holiday time banks), at one and one-half (1 1⁄2) times the actual rate or rates of pay for a Deputy Sheriff or Sheriff's Investigator so employed.
+When Investigators are performing duties of a Deputy Sheriff they shall be compensated as a Deputy Sheriff B at top of the range.
+At the Sheriff's sole discretion, a Sheriff's Investigator who is assigned by the Sheriff, or a designee, to perform supervisory functions over other Deputies shall be paid at one and one-half (1 1⁄2) times their actual rate of pay.
 This is special detail work and does not count as hours worked for the County for the purpose of calculating overtime.

-The Sheriff is authorized to employ as many temporary employees as may be necessary for the purposes herein-above specified and under the same conditions, except that the rate of compensation shall be the hourly rate applicable to 13.55% above the minimum of the salary plan/grade for a Correctional Deputy II or other equivalent salary plan/grade for services other than those of a Peace Officer.
+The Sheriff is authorized to employ as many temporary employees as may be necessary for the purposes herein-above specified and under the same conditions, except that the rate of compensation shall be the hourly rate applicable to 13.55% above the minimum of the salary plan/grade for a Deputy Sheriff or other equivalent salary plan/grade for services other than those of a Peace Officer.
+Extra Duty will be offered first to Deputy and Investigator ranks.
+Any unfilled positions will be available to supervisors.